 Here’s Why Premiere Pro is Good for Audio Editing

 1. Essential Sound Panel Speeds Up Audio Post Production

 A beginner who is unsure of the steps needed to sweeten audio would find it extremely frustrating to learn the various concepts.

 When I started out in audio editing, I had to spend countless hours going through online tutorials to edit, repair, and enhance audio.

 It was time-consuming and frustrating to know all the technical concepts related to audio post like noise reduction, normalization, compression, EQ, de-hum, gates, dynamics, buses, lufs, etc.

 Especially the order of operations was crucial to get the sound right.

-With the introduction of “Essential Sound” panel, it is no longer the case.
+With the introduction of the “Essential Sound” panel, it is no longer the case.

 For example, if you have different audio clips like dialogue, music, sound effects, etc., in your sequence, then you can individually assign them to the below categories for further processing:

-How to Assign Sounds to Different Categories in “Essential Sound” panel?
+How to Assign Sounds to Different Categories in the “Essential Sound” panel?